ChengWeiGu/mcu-dashboard/README.md

 # MCU-Dash-Python
 A simple scripts to achieve the data acquisition with mcu on dashboard.
-Note that the formal version of the product is not public now.
+Note that the scripts are not formal and official version of our product.
+Instead, one can take this similar idea to do real-time data collection.

 ## Installation: